bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     path b = (2,2)[l:3,4]
     path c = &a &b

-In the previous example the path "c" would have composed of two vector paths, one going from (0,0) to (3,4), and another going from (2,2) to (5,6).
+In the previous example, the path "a" and "b" would each have described a single vector path, and the path "c" would have composed of these two vector paths arranged so that one follows another.

-The last method is know as "pasting the path points", as it copies not only the position of the path point, but also how to connect to this path point from the one before it.

-There are pros and cons associated with each method.
-The first method would be benefical if we only want to "pull in" the position of an existing path point, and want to control how we will connect this point to its previous sibling.
-The second method would be useful if we want to merge multiple vector paths into a single "composite" path.
+This is made possible because the expression of ``&a`` and ``&b`` without the parentheses around it instructs that all path points of "a" and "b" are copied without modification and pasted directly into "c".

-The second method also allows for individual path points to be pasted directly into the current path.
-For instance, the following example would paste the second point of path "a" to become the first of path "a".
+Depending on the situation, it could be dangrous and error prone when "pasting" path points directly from another path, instead of "building" it locally.
+For instance, in the following example the second path point of "a" would become the first path point of "c" without modification.

     path a = (0,0)[l:3,4]
     path c = &a_1

-This could have become a problem because the second point of path "a" is a L point, and it has since become the first point of path "c" without being proceeded by a M point.
-However, if we had constructed path "c" the following way, then this point would have become the M point for path "c".
+This would become a problem because the second point of path "a" is a L point, and it retains this type after being "pasted" to "c", making the first point of "c" a L point as well.
+This would have caused a problem when this path is to be drawn as an outline because there isn't a M point to start a vector path.

+However, had we constructed path "c" the following way this same point would have become a M point instead.

     path a = (0,0)[l:3,4]
     path e = (&a_1)

-## Closing a path
+## Close a path

-To "close" a path is to ensure that when an outline is drawn tracing this path, the last point of the path should always be connected with the first of the path by a straight line.
-This would have given the illusion of a "closed" area that is "inside the path", and thus making it possible to fill this area with a specific color a gradient.
+When a vector path is closed it means when an outline is drawn for this path a straight line is always drawn connecting the last point with the first.
+This would give the illusion of having a "closed" area that is "inside" the path, and thus making it possible to fill this area with a color and/or a gradient.

-The syntax for expressing a "closed" path is to add ``[z]`` to the end of the path expression.
-Internally, this would have translated to creating an internal "z" point, as opposed to other path points such as "M", "L", "Q", "C", and "A".
-This means that for the following example, there would be three internal path points for path "a":
+The syntax for expressing a "closed" vector path is to add ``[z]`` after the last point of a vector path.
+This would translate to adding an internal "z" point.
+For example below, there are three internal path points for path "a":
+M, L and z.

     path a = (0,0)[l:3,4][z]

-Care should be taken when pasting from a path with a "z" point, as this "z" point will be pasted as well.
-For the following example, path "c" would have had a single internal path point that is of type "z".
+Care should be taken when pasting from a path with a "z" point, as this "z" point will be pasted without modification as well.
+For the following example, path "c" would have had a single z path point.

     path a = (0,0)[l:3,4][z]
     path c = &a_2

-For the following example the path "d" would have been empty because the position of a "z" point does not exist.
+In the example below path "c" would be empty.
+This is because the position information of a "z" point does not exist, and thus nothing is added to "c".

     path a = (0,0)[l:3,4][z]
-    path d = (&a_2)
+    path c = (&a_2)

 ## The 'lastpt'

-When constructing a path, each time an absolute point or a relative point is encountered, its position will be remembered.
-This position is internally known as the 'lastpt'.
-The 'lastpt' only remembers the location of the point, and does not care about how this point is connected with its previous sibling.
-This point is then used when a new relative point is specified in order to compute the absolute point of the new relative point, as was demonstrated by the following example.
+When constructing a path, the last position of a absolute point or a relative is remembered, and it is known as the 'lastpt'.
+The position information of the 'lastpt' is critical for computing the absolute position of a relative point.

     path a = (0,1)[h:3][v:4]

-In addition, the same 'lastpt' will persist over different invocations of the command.
-This means that if there is another 'path' command or other commands that is to construct a path, before the first path point is constructed, the 'lastpt' is updated so that it is exactly where it was at the end of the last path construction.
-This means that the path "b" in the following example would have had a single point that is (4,6) and the 'lastpt' during path "a" construction is set at (3,4).
+Note that the 'lastpt' only remembers the location of the absolute point involved, and does not contain other information such as control points of a Bezier curve.

+In addition, 'lastpt' is designed to persist over all invocations of a path construction.
+For instance, when building a path for 'b', the first point of 'b' is a L point with a position at (4,5) because the 'lastpt' at the time is (3,4).

-    path a = (0,1)[h:3][v:4]
+    path a = (0,0)[h:3][v:4]
     path b = [l:1,1]

 Note that the 'lastpt' is only updated when an absolute point or a relative point is encountered.
-It is not updated when an path point from anther path is "pasted", such as the one shown by the following example, which might not have created the path for "c" that is (1,1) and (4,5) as was expected.
+It is not updated when an path point from anther path is "pasted", or when a path function is invoked.
+For intance, in the following example the second point of "c" will not likely be (3,4) as one would have expected.
+It is actually (4,5) because when "pasting" the first point of path "a" at the start of the path construction for path "c" the 'lastpt' isn't updated, and remains to be at (1,1).

-    path a = (1,1)
+    path a = (0,0)--(1,1)
-    path c = &a [l:3,4]
+    path c = &a_0 [l:3,4]

-To ensure that the path created is indeed (1,1) and (4,5), it should be changed to the following.

-    path a = (1,1)
+Any time during a path construction, it is possible to save the current location of the 'lastpt' to a path variable so that it can be retrieved laster.
+This is done via invoking the "^lastpt" directive.

+- ^lastpt:c

+The following example would save the positional information of the second path point to a path named "c".

-    path c = (&a) [l:3,4]
+    path a = (0,0) [l:3,4] ^lastpt:c [h:5]

 ## Path functions